MicrosoftDocs/azure-reference-other/studio-module-reference/median-filter.md

  Category: [Data Transformation / Filter](data-transformation-filter.md)

-##  <a name="Remarks"></a> Module Overview
+## Module overview

- You can use the **Median Filter** module to define a *median filter* for applying to a series of values that represent a digital input signal or image.
+This artile describes how to use the **Median Filter** module in Azure Machine Learning Studio, to define a *median filter* for applying to a series of values that represent a digital input signal or image.

+Median filters are widely used in image recognition to reduce noise so that features can more easily be detected.

+> [!NOTE]
+> A filter is a transfer function that takes an input signal and creates an output signal based on the filter characteristics.
 In digital signal processing, the use of filters can improve the results of image or voice recognition.
-Median filters are widely used in image recognition to reduce noise so that features can more easily be detected.
+For more information, see [Filter](data-transformation-filter.md).

- After you have defined a filter that meets your needs by using the **Median Filter** module, you can apply the filter to data by connecting a dataset and the filter to the [Apply Filter](apply-filter.md) module.
+After you have defined a filter transformation that meets your needs by using the **Median Filter** module, you can apply the filter to data by connecting a dataset and the filter to the [Apply Filter](apply-filter.md) module.

+> [!TIP]
+>  Need to filter data from a dataset or remove missing values?
+Use these modules instead:
+>
+>  -   [Clean Missing Data](clean-missing-data.md): Use this module to remove missing values or replace missing values with placeholders.
+> -   [Partition and Sample](partition-and-sample.md): Use this module to divide or filter your dataset by criteria such as a range of dates, a specific value, or regular expressions.
+> -   [Clip Values](clip-values.md): Use this module to set a range and keep only the values within that range.

-## How to Configure a Median Filter
+## How to configure Median Filter

 1. Add the **Median Filter** to your experiment.
+You can find this module under **Data Transformation**, in the **Filter** category.

 2. For **Length**, type an integer value that defines the total size of the window across which the filter is applied.
 This is also called the filter *mask*.